 Use the answers from (b) and (c) to estimate a value for p.

-The photograph below shows part of a security barrier placed above a gate at St. John’s College, Johannesburg, South Africa.
+The diagram below shows part of a security barrier placed above a gate at St. John’s College, Johannesburg, South Africa.
 The barrier is in the shape of a semicircle with a number of evenly- spaced vertical bars running through it.
 The semicircle is then decorated with smaller circles as shown

 The vertical bars in the semi-circle are evenly spaced with a gap of 12 cm between successive bars.
 The exterior diameter of circles A and B is also 12cm.
 The centre of circle A is vertically above the first vertical bar inside the inner semi-circle.
 The centre of circle B is vertically above the right edge of the inner semicircle.
 How far apart on the semi-circle are the points of tangency of circles A and B to the semi-circle?
 The situation is illustrated in the diagram below.
 (Source: Alabama Journal of Mathematics).